fraym/crud-nodejs/README.md

 # crud-nodejs

-Client implementation in javascript for the CRUD service [streams](https://github.com/fraym/crud).
+Client implementation in javascript for the [CRUD service](https://github.com/fraym/crud).

 ## Installation